ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - - - day planning.md

   - as an exercise (see "React - Forms.md")
 - fix: routing (generate unique id's)
 - (extra) functionality to add movies (Step 3: extract to a separate component)
-- (extra) Handling multiple inputs with a single method

 Extra: